Skip to content

 Common Mistakes with Shorter and Custom Term Lengths

 Carrier selection plays a major role.
-Some insurers price certain ages and term lengths more favorably than others.
+Some insurers price certain ages and term designs more favorably than others.
 Working with an independent broker allows you to compare these differences rather than relying on a single quote.

 Why Work With Diversified Insurance Brokers?